mus-format/mus-stream-go/README.md

 # mus-stream-go
 mus-stream-go is a streaming version of [mus-go](https://github.com/mus-format/mus-go).
-It completely repeats the structure of mus-go, and differs only in that it uses `Writer`, `Reader` interfaces rather than а slice of bytes.
+It mirrors the structure of mus-go but uses the `Writer` and `Reader` interfaces instead of a byte slice.

 # Tests
 Test coverage is 100%.